-- 1.1 Section 38 of the Communications Regulatory Authority Act of 2012, grants Botswana Communications Regulatory Authority (the Authority or BOCRA) the mandate to maintain a Numbering Plan and other telecommunication numbering resources used in Botswana. - 1.2 In fulfilling this statutory mandate, BOCRA is required to develop a National Numbering Plan (NNP) for: - 1.2.1 efficient use of the numbering resources of telecommunications services: - 1.2.2 adherence to the plan regarding the allocations and assignments of the numbering resources to the service providers. - 1.3 To achieve this mandate BOCRA shall: - 1.3.1 Ensure that the National Numbering Plan, where applicable, is compatible with relevant Numbering Plan Standards and Industry Guidelines, International Agreements, Standards and Recommendations. - 1.3.2 Manage the National Numbering Plan Allocations and Assignments to ensure that there are enough numbers available to meet current and reasonably anticipated future demands of services. - 1.3.3 Ensure that there is equity, efficiency and transparency in the allocation and primary assignment of numbers, and that costs to service providers and consumers are objectively justified.
+- 1.1 Section 38 of the Communications Regulatory Authority Act of 2012, grants Botswana Communications Regulatory Authority (the Authority or BOCRA) the mandate to maintain a Numbering Plan and other telecommunication numbering resources used in Botswana. - 1.2 In fulfilling this statutory mandate, BOCRA is required to develop a National Numbering Plan (NNP) for the efficient use of the numbering resources of telecommunications services and ensure adherence to the plan regarding the allocations and assignments of the numbering resources to the service providers.
+To achieve this mandate BOCRA shall: - 1.2.1 Ensure that the National Numbering Plan, where applicable, will ensure that it is compatible with relevant Numbering Plan Standards and Industry Guidelines, International Agreements, Standards and Recommendations. - 1.2.2 Manage the National Numbering Plan Allocations and Assignments to ensure that there are enough numbers available to meet current and reasonably anticipated future demands of services. - 1.2.3 Ensure that there is equity, efficiency and transparency in the allocation and primary assignment of numbers, and that costs to service providers and consumers are objectively justified.